stalj/prg-basics/07-Arrays/06-Arrays.md

    for n in x:
       y = ...

-   # display chart
+   # print chart
    ...
    ...

 1. Write a program that draws the function y = sin(x) for an angle value in the range 0-360 degrees.

 1. A two-dimensional array of size 2 by 4 contains integer numbers.
-Create a program that displays array values in rows and columns.
+Create a program that prints array values in rows and columns.

 1. A two-dimensional array contains the following numbers: